nicolaka/ucp-sd-ra/README.md

 Some services are designed to be accessible from outside the UCP cluster (typically by a DNS name) either as services that need to be accessed by other services in a different cluster or by external public users/services.
 To access these services, you typically need to create a DNS record for each service, and map it to the exact node that that service is running on.
 If you also need to load balance across multiple containers, you need to add a load balancer and reconfigure it every time a container comes up/goes down.
 This process is tedious and not scalable.

 An easier, more scalable, and automated solution to enable external service discovery and load balancing is to use an event-driven service registrator that automatically updates a load-balancer's config as containers go up or down in your UCP cluster.
-This can be achieved by combining [Interlock] (github.com/ehazlett/interlock) with your preferred load balancer HAProxy or NGINX.
+This can be achieved by combining [Interlock] (github.com/ehazlett/interlock) with a loadbalancer (NGINX).

 Interlock is a containerized, event-driven tool that connects to the UCP controllers and watches for events.
 In this case, events can be containers being spun up or going down.
 Interlock also looks for certain metadata that these containers have.
 These can be hostnames or labels that you configure the container with.
 It then uses the metadata to register/de-register these containers to a load balancing backend.
 The load balancer uses updated backend configs to direct incoming requests to healthy containers.
 Both Interlock and the load balancer containers are stateless, and hence can be scaled horizontally across multiple nodes to provide a highly available load balancing services for all deployed applications.